IT'S MORE TO US, IT'S PERSONAL

 SUFFERED A RAILROAD ACCIDENT?
 YOUR WETTERMARK KEITH FELA LAWYER WILL STAND FOR YOUR RIGHTS.

 Since the 1860 unveiling of the Transcontinental Railroad, Americans have relied on the railway system to fortify our economy and maintain a culture of convenience.
-Today, railroads crisscross the United States, transporting coal, cars, produce and people alike.
+Today, railroads crisscross the United States, transporting coal, cars, produce, and people alike.
 Maintained by an army of tireless workers, the railway system is key to powering our homes and putting dinner on the table.
 Unfortunately, those who choose to work in this important industry face regular life-threatening hazards and dangerous conditions.

 Railroad employees rival construction workers in enduring some of the most dangerous working conditions in the country.
-Conductors, engineers, brakemen, baggage handlers, and other railroad employees are often required to deal with hot metal surfaces, engine fires, explosions, faulty equipment and hazardous substances.
+Conductors, engineers, brakemen, baggage handlers, and other railroad employees are often required to deal with hot metal surfaces, engine fires, explosions, faulty equipment, and hazardous substances.
 The results of these conditions are sobering; railroad employees are more than twice as likely to die on the job as the average American worker.

 Despite an increase in automation, recent employee shortages in the railroad industry have required workers to put in more shifts.
-The resulting fatigue and strain on the body directly contributes to continuously high injury rates.
+The resulting fatigue and strain on the body directly contribute to continuously high injury rates.
 Approximately 2 in 100 railroad workers suffer an injury on the job.
 Furthermore, the heavy lifting and repetitive movements required by the job place strain on the back and joints, causing many workers to suffer long or short-term injuries.

 Wettermark Keith’s top personal injury lawyers have over three decades of litigation experience fighting for the rights of injured railroad workers.
 Not all law offices are equipped with the knowledge and resources needed to handle these high-profile cases, which is precisely why you need the help of our seasoned FELA railroad accident lawyers.
 We are committed to providing the expert representation you need, and we won’t back down until we secure the compensation you deserve.